JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/hello_test/index.md

 # Running

-Let's run everything in the file (currently one test) by right-clicking in the editor and choosing `Run 'pytest in test_player.py'`.
+Let's run everything in the file (currently one test) by again right-clicking in the editor and choosing `Run 'pytest in test_player.py'`.

 PyCharm opens a tool window with the visual output of the test.
 Our test passes again: